vacary/docker/docs/source/quickstart.rst

 #.
 Install Docker for your platform by following `these
    instructions <https://docs.docker.com/engine/getstarted/step_one/>`_.
-.. note:: Windows users must continue to use the Docker Toolbox, *not* Docker for Windows, if they wish to use the FEniCS Docker script described below.
+   Windows users must continue to use the Docker Toolbox, *not* Docker for Windows, if they wish to use the FEniCS Docker script described below.
 #.
 Install the FEniCS Docker script::